wharton/django-cybersource-hosted-checkout/README.md

 In this example, we will be charging a user of our Django site $19.95 in U.S. dollars to purchase a course.

-First, create a model in an app in your Django project which inherited from `AbstractCyberSourceTransaction`; you can add any additional fields you wish to store.
-The base model stores a unique identifier, a transaction UUID, a time stamp of when the transaction is created in Django, and another time stamp of when it is completed from CyberSource.
-In this example, we are adding `user` and `course`.
+First, create a model in an app in your Django project which inherits from `AbstractCyberSourceTransaction`; the base model stores a unique identifier, a transaction UUID, a time stamp of when the transaction is created in Django, and another time stamp of when it is completed from CyberSource.
+You can add any additional fields you wish to track and store.
+In this example, we are adding `user` and `course`, so we can complete the transaction after payment.
 Then `makemigrations` and `migrate`.

 ```python
 from django.db import models